roaked/roaked.github.io/content/docs/code/bin-packing/genetic-algorithm.md

 - M = 3: Insertion mutation
 {{< /hint>}}

-These mutation operations introduce diversity in the population by altering individuals to explore different regions of the search space in the genetic algorithm.
+These mutation operations introduce diversity in the population by altering individuals to explore different regions of the search space in the GA.

 ## 3 Results